srct/go/README.md

 to start the site.
 Open your preferred web browser and navigate to 127.0.0.1:8000/ to see the site!

 In order to approve yourself to be an 'approved user' you must navigate to 127.0.0.1:8000/admin and log in.
 Once in the admin page go to "registered users", and create a new registered user in the top right.
-Be sure to use the same username and Full Name aas your main account and select "approved" in the bottom row.
+Be sure to use the same username and Full Name as your main account and select "approved" in the bottom row.

 ## To Do
 * qr codes on links view-- need to save the pictures somewhere, render